Kalsoy Island aerial view

 The island is seen from the north toward the south.

 From Syðradalur, you can drive north along the east side of the island with Kalsoyarfjørður fjord on your right-hand side along the route.
-You will experience the two islands with the steepest mountains in the Faroe Islands as you drive – Kalsoy and Kunoy.
+You will experience the two islands with the steepest mountains in the Faroe Islands as you drive – Kalsoy Island and Kunoy Island.

 The Kalsoy Island tunnels are known for their narrow lanes.
-The tunnels were constructed for the locals who have used them ever since.
+All four tunnels were constructed for the locals who have used them ever since.
 Now with more travellers wanting to visit, people not used to narrow tunnel feel more comfortable leaving the driving to others.

-If you do not fancy narrow tunnels, you can park your car in the fishing town Klaksvík, which is situated on the nearby island Borðoy.
-From here you can take the ferry to Kalsoy island and then the public bus to the four small villages on the island.
+If you do not fancy narrow tunnels, you can park your car in the fishing town Klaksvík, which is situated on the nearby Borðoy Island.
+From here you can take the ferry to Kalsoy Island and then the public bus to the four small villages on the island.

 A Kalsoy Island tunnel.
 Photo by Guide to Faroe Islands.